-- The security operator can click the hyperlink, which displays more detailed information about the issue.
+The security operator can click the hyperlink, which displays more detailed information about the issue.
+In the case depicted in Figure 3-10, the HP Sure Start capability has flagged a potential issue.

-In the case depicted in Figure 3-10, the HP Sure Start capability has flagged a potential issue. - in the case depicted in righte 3 10, the mi sure start capability has hagged a potential issue
+Figure 3-10 Incident Summary

-1580 Figure 3-10 Incident Summary
+In the Incident Status section, metadata associated with the incident is displayed, including whether remediation is requested by the security operator.
+Figure 3-11 shown an example of this.

-- In the Incident Status section, metadata associated with the incident is displayed, including whether remediation is requested by the security operator.
-Figure 3-11 shown an example of this. - 1583 Figure 3-11 Incident Status
+Figure 3-11 Incident Status

-1584 If remediation is requested, the security operator clicks the Remediation tab within the Security Incident 1585 where a suggested action is displayed (see Figure 3-12).
+If remediation is requested, the security operator clicks the Remediation tab within the Security Incident where a suggested action is displayed (see Figure 3-12).

-1586 Figure 3-12 Incident Remediation Action
+Figure 3-12 Incident Remediation Action

-1587 Appendix A List of Acronyms
+Appendix A List of Acronyms